-The programme provides a unique combination of academic study with hands-on training and experience in the management of zoo animals.
+How about an exciting and rewarding career in the zoo industry?
+At UCR you benefit from a unique combination of academic study with industry focused training in the management of zoo animals.

 This course is aimed at students who wish to develop a career within the zoo industry.
 Students are provided with a combination of academic study with practical learning opportunities to develop a range of academic and professional skills specific to the zoo industry, with knowledge of exotic captive animal management.